OSAS/community-website/README.md

 If you don't clone the repo with `--recursive`, make sure to run `git submodule init && git submodule update`

+Note, you need to have your SSH key on GitHub and be added to the OSAS/rh-events repo as a contributor to be able to clone this recursively.
+Otherwise Git will bomb out due to permissions issues.

 ## Running